Who are we?

 earthquakeinsights@gmail.com

-We met as undergraduates at Caltech in 2001, and have been together ever since - through PhDs at Harvard and MIT, ten years working at the Earth Observatory of Singapore as faculty, and now as visiting scientists at Cornell University.
-Over the years, we have collaborated on science, public communication, and the rearing of our three children (ages 5-13).
+We’re also people, spouses, and parents.
+We met as undergraduates at Caltech in 2001, and have been together ever since — through PhDs at Harvard and MIT, ten years working at the Earth Observatory of Singapore as faculty, and now as visiting scientists at Cornell University.
+Over the years, we have collaborated on science, public communication, and the raising of three children!

-We are regularly asked to provide insight on recent earthquakes by major media organizations, including the New York Times, Washington Post, Al Jazeera, and National Geographic.
+We communicate broadly.
+We are regularly asked to provide insight on recent earthquakes by major media organizations, including the New York Times, Washington Post, Al Jazeera, BBC, and National Geographic.
+You can find an incomplete list of news highlights here.

 You can also follow Judith (@JudithGeology) on X (formerly Twitter), Bluesky (@judithgeology.bsky.social), Mastodon (@judithgeology@mastodon.social), and LinkedIn.
 We sometimes put out smaller chunks of information — the occasional map, or comment — on those sites (especially X) that don’t make it into a larger post.